 What is the Intuit Small Business Revenue Index?

-The Intuit Small Business Revenue Index is the first and only index providing current information on monthly small business revenue.
-The Index is based on a set of approximately 100,000 small businesses that use QuickBooks Online, of which approximately 15 percent are sole proprietorships with no employees.
+The Intuit Revenue index is the first index to provide current information on monthly small business revenue.
+The Index is based on a set of approximately 240,000 small businesses that use QuickBooks Online, of which approximately 15 percent are sole proprietorships with no employees.
 This is not survey data, but instead data generated from Intuit's QuickBooks Online records in near real-time.

 What is the purpose of the Index and why is it unique?

-We created the Intuit Small Business Revenue Index to provide real-time information on small business activity.
-We believe that it's important to understand what's happening with month-to-month revenue among small businesses.
-This insight gives us a more complete picture of the health of our overall economy and is often critical for understanding specific trends.
-Because the Index is created with online QuickBooks data, the Index is available with a lag of only a few weeks.
-There are no other indexes that publicly track small business revenue.
+The Intuit Small Business Revenue Index provides insights and trends on small business activity.
+Month-to-month revenue among small businesses is important to measure and gives a more complete picture of the health of the overall economy.
+Because the Index is created with online QuickBooks data, the Index is quickly calculated with a lag of only a few weeks.
+Uniquely, the Intuit Revenue index is the only index that publicly tracks small business revenue.

 How is your Index different than the numbers put out by other organizations?

-The Revenue Index is the first to provide current information on monthly small business revenue.
-Moreover, the information is provided in near real-time.
+The Revenue Index is the first to provide near real-time information on monthly small business revenue.
 The only other similar information on small business revenue comes from the Statistics of Income (SOI) from the Internal Revenue Service.
 This data is provided on an annual basis only and available about two years after the close of a tax year.
 The National Income and Product Accounts also provides data monthly at an aggregate level past dates for available SOI data, but it is revised once the SOI data is complete.
-We expect that the Intuit Small Business Revenue Index will be of interest because so little current information about current small business activity.

 When will your Index be available?

-The 2014 calendar is shown below.
-Each release represents a full calendar month of transaction data.
-The data is pulled on the 21st of each month for the prior month.
+The 2015 calendar is shown below.
+Each release will represent a full month of data, through the 21st of the previous month.